 committee.
 All members of the dissertation committee must approve the proposal (prospectus)

 and the approved form must be filed with the Graduate School.

 If human or animal subjects are involved, the appropriate approval forms must accompany

 the approved Thesis/Dissertation Proposal form.
 Approval from the institutional review

 board must be secured before undertaking any research.
 See the section on "Regulatory

-The final draft must be approved by all members of the dissertation committee and
+The final draft of the dissertation must be approved by all members of the dissertation

-be submitted to the Graduate School after the defense along with all committee corrections
+must be submitted to the Graduate School along with the committee approval form.
+After

-page and an unnumbered abstract of not more than 350 words.
-The abstract will be published.
+title page, an extra unnumbered abstract of not more than 350 words, the ProQuest

 Doctoral candidates must register for dissertation credit each academic semester (fall